Photo of blackyard, 2020 Imagined in Cambridge Award winner, by Philip Keith for The New York Times.

 Started by veteran teacher and Cambridge resident Ashley Herring, blackyard is a co-op for Black and multi-racial families, youth, and teenagers that dismantles white supremacy within, and lifts up the brilliance of Black, Indigenous, and Brown people through homeschooling, arts activities, conversations about racism and all the isms with youth and teenagers, and works alongside youth organizers.
 Ashley is also planning workshops for teachers on dismantling white supremacy.
 In Ashley’s back yard, Black youth feel heard and accepted, inspired to create, empowered to lead, and thrive by being their authentic selves.

 Fun, therapeutic and educational activities aimed to reduce the opportunity gap

-This is the brainchild of Will Adams, Debbie Bonilla, Jackie Murphy, and Kini Udovicki, educators from the Cambridge Street Upper School, who, with the immense support of their principal Manuel Fernandez, developed therapeutic and educational activities aimed to reduce the opportunity gap and fill their student’s need for role models and mentors to support and inspire them.
+This is the brainchild of Will Adams, Debbie Bonilla, and Kini Udovicki, educators from the Cambridge Street Upper School, who, with the immense support of their principal Manuel Fernandez, developed therapeutic and educational activities aimed to reduce the opportunity gap and fill their student’s need for role models and mentors to support and inspire them.
 And through their passion to better serve their diverse group of young scholars, an authentic community of youth, adult mentors, and educators – with wildly popular afterschool programming – was born.
 Whether socially distant summer programming or zoom conversations attracting 80 to 90 kids, young scholars leave asking: “When is the next Friday Night Hype?”